Gemstones Explained: Symbolism, History and Everyday Uses

 - Check settings regularly for movement or weakness, particularly in rings.

-- Remove jewellery at night to prevent scratches and reduce tarnishing.
+- Remove jewellery when showering or doing physical activity to prevent scratches and reduce tarnishing.

 - Clean gently with mild soap, water, and a soft brush to remove residues from skincare or perfumes.